What do we know about the coronavirus? | DW | 23.12.2020

 This often leads to sepsis — a frequently fatal overreaction of the immune system that attacks the infected person's own tissue and organs.

-So how severely someone is affected by the disease depends to a large extent on how strongly his or her immune system reacts to the pathogen.
+The severity of the disease depends, to a large extent, on how strongly a person's immune system reacts to the pathogen.

-Now, however, intensive-care physicians have moved away from standard ventilation, because lung specialists have stressed that artificial respiration under positive pressure can do more damage than good to the lungs.
+Now, however, physicians working in intensive care units have moved away from standard ventilation, because lung specialists have stressed that artificial respiration under positive pressure can do more damage than good to the lungs.

 As long as patients are able to breathe on their own, they now receive oxygen without being connected to a respirator.
 Intubation is used as an option only in an extreme emergency.